-We begin by giving several lemmas that help us to build up the proof.
+We begin by giving two additional lemmas that help us to build up the proof.
 The first is about the large deviation of i.i.d. random variables (i.e. probability of deviation of order $t$ from partial sum of $t$ i.i.d. random variables).